-- The existence of two markets (an upstream market and a downstream market). - A vertically integrated undertaking which is dominant on the upstream market and active (whether or not also dominant) on the downstream market. - The need for access to an input from the upstream market in order to operate in the downstream market. - The setting of upstream and downstream prices by the dominant undertaking that leave an insufficient margin for an (equally) efficient competitor to operate profitably in the downstream market.
+- the existence of two markets (an upstream market and a downstream market): - a vertically integrated undertaking which is dominant on the upstream market and active (whether or not also dominant) on the downstream market: - the need for access to an input from the upstream market in order to operate in the downstream market; and - the setting of upstream and downstream prices by the dominant undertaking that leave an insufficient margin for an (equally) efficient competitor to operate profitably in the downstream market.

-In Albion Water, the CAT found that Dŵr Cymru's own downstream business could not trade profitably on the basis of the upstream water transportation prices that it charged Albion Water (CAT judgment, paragraphs 871, 898 to 901).
+In Albion Water, the CAT found that D r Cymru's own downstream business could not trade profitably on the basis of the upstream water transportation prices that it charged Albion Water (CAT judgment, paragraphs 871, 898 to 901).

-19 Refusals to deal and denied access to essential facilities
+19 | Refusals to deal and denied access to essential facilities